opensciencemap/vtm/README.md

 ### Notes
 - checkout required libraries with 'git submodule init && git submodule update'
+- Projects are expected to be build within eclipse (maybe gradle in future)
 - To set up your own tile server for .vtm tiles see https://github.com/opensciencemap/TileStache/tree/master/TileStache/OSciMap4
-- Almost everything is still in early/experimental stage and subject for being rewritten
-- Projects are expected to be build within eclipse (for now)
-- pull requests welcome :)

 ### Projects
 - **vtm** contains the core library